Menu

 Dinner With An Expert

-You can sign up to go to dinner with a seasoned event professional who are adept a raising money, selling sponsorship, producing an event, etc.
+On Tuesday night of the conference, March 25th, we will be holding “Dinner With an Expert” – you can sign up to go to dinner with these professionals who are adept at producing events, raising money, selling sponsorship, etc.

 Main Conference